jmls9627/Angular-Spring-Boot/README.md

 # Angular-Spring-Boot
-Building Your First App with Spring Boot and Angular By Dan Bunker
+Building an App with Spring Boot and Angular By Dan Bunker